lem-project/lem-project.github.io/content/en/usage/copilot.md

 ## Login

-To login, use `M-x copilot-login`.
+To login, use `M-x copilot-signin`.

 After logging in, open a source file and edit it.
 The completion will be performed.